-e.
-Course Number Requirements At least 50 percent of the semester hours must be taken in academic work at the level of 600 or above.
+- e.
+Course Number Requirements At least 50 percent of the semester hours must be taken in academic work at the level of 600 or above. - f.

-f.
 Credits and Time Limitation Credit for courses which were completed more than six years prior to the granting of the degree will not be allowed as credit toward the degree.
 An additional year may be taken for completion of the thesis.
-The minimum number of credit hours for each program is indicated in the graduate section of the Catalog.
-These credit hour minimums range from 30 to 48 hours.

-g Incomplete/In Progress Grades For graduate students, "Incomplete" or "In Progress" grades are allowed to remain on the transcript after graduation only if they are not required for the degree to be conferred (for example, they may remain for an additional graduate degree which is not yet complete.)
-However, if the course(s) for an additional graduate degree is/are not completed within 7 years, the grade(s) will be changed to "F".

-h.
-Grade Point Average A graduate GPA of 3.0 is required 1) for approval of the application for graduation, 2) for permission to sit for the comprehensive exam, and 3) at the time the degree is granted.
+The minimum number of credit hours for graduate programs ranges from 30 to 48 hours. - g.
+Incomplete/In Progress Grades - For graduate students, "Incomplete" or "In Progress" grades are allowed to remain on the transcript after graduation only if they are not required for the degree to be conferred (for example, they may remain for an additional graduate degree which is not yet complete.)
+However, if the course(s) for an additional graduate degree is/are not completed within 7 years, the grade(s) will be changed to "F". - h.
+Grade Point Average A graduate GPA of 3.0 is required 1) for approval of the application for graduation, 2) for permission to sit for the comprehensive exam, and 3) at the time the degree is granted. - i.
+Grades Below Average j.
+Repeat Courses

-i.
-Grades Below Average No student will receive a master's degree who has attempted more than two 3-hour or 4-hour courses, or a total of 6 hours for any other combination in courses for the degree, in which a grade of "C" or below was earned.
+No student will receive a master's degree who has attempted more than two 3-hour or 4-hour courses, or a total of 6 hours for any other combination in courses for the degree, in which a grade of "C" or below was earned.